Client

-Saudi Aramaco
+Saudi Armaco

 During my time at LBI, there wasn't a formal project brief or a traditional pitch for this endeavor.
 Instead, the focus revolved around exploring the potential directions Saudi Aramco could take with a new website.